eclipse-archived/ceylon-lang.org/documentation/1.1/tour/attributes-control-structures.md

 ## Attributes and local values

 In Java, a field of a class is quite easily distinguished from a local variable or parameter of a constructor.
+Fields are declared directly in the body of a Java class, whereas local variables are declared within the body of the constructor.
+And they're different kinds of things.
+A local variable in a constructor doesn't outlive the invocation of the constructor.
+But a field lives until the object it belongs to is garbage collected.

 This distinction is much less meaningful in Ceylon, and often irrelevant.
 An _attribute_ is really just a value declared in the parameter list or body of the class that happens to be captured by some `shared` declaration.

 Here, `count` is a block-local variable of the initializer of `Counter`: